 The U.S. Immigration and Nationality Act (I.N.A.) contains a number of grounds of “inadmissibility,” including one called the “permanent bar.”
-Broadly speaking, the grounds of inadmissibility are barriers to U.S. entry based on things like criminal and security violations, health troubles, likelihood of requiring need-based government assistance, and immigration violations.
+Broadly speaking, these grounds of inadmissibility are barriers to U.S. entry based on things like criminal and security violations, health troubles, likelihood of requiring need-based government assistance, and immigration violations.

 In literal terms, someone who is inadmissible to the U.S. will be denied any request for an immigrant visa (green card) or in many cases a temporary (nonimmigrant) visa.